Subsequent applications

 • New facts or circumstances have to be presented in order for the application to be admissible;[5]

-• Admissible subsequent applications are examined in an accelerated procedure (see section on the Accelerated Procedure);[5]
+• Admissible subsequent applications are examined in an accelerated procedure (see Accelerated Procedure);[6]

 • Judicial review of rejected subsequent applications does not have a suspensive effect (see Accelerated Procedure);[11]

-• Amendments entered into force on 1 January 2018 provided that subsequent procedures are no longer free of charge.
-As a general rule, applicants in repeat procedures are granted exemption from paying for any costs incurred during the procedure (e.g. related to expert opinions) but applicants having adequate financial resources may be required to pay such fees.
-This is decided on a case-by-case basis by the NDGAP based on the personal circumstances of the applicants, and a standalone legal remedy is available against the interim decision of the NDGAP.[12]
+• The amendments that entered into force on 1 January 2018 provided that subsequent procedures are no longer free of charge.
+As a general rule, applicants in repeat procedures are granted an exemption from paying any costs incurred during the procedure (e.g. related to expert opinions), but applicants having adequate financial resources may be required to pay such fees.
+This is decided on a case-by-case basis by the NDGAP based on the personal circumstances of the applicants, and a standalone legal remedy is available against the interim decision of the [12]

-Given the lack of clear and publicly available guidelines, the NDGAP may interpret the concept of “new facts or circumstances” in a restrictive and arbitrary way.
+Given the lack of clear and publicly available guidelines, the NDGAP may interpret the concept of ‘new facts or circumstances’ in a restrictive and arbitrary way.
 Examples of such arbitrary interpretation occurred in 2019.
-For example, an Afghan family received an inadmissible decision, based on Serbia being a “safe transit country” and the court confirmed the decision.
+For example, an Afghan family received an inadmissible decision, based on Serbia being a ‘safe transit country’ and the court confirmed the decision.
 However, Serbia then explicitly refused to take back the applicants.
-The NDGAP refused to continue examining their application on the merits, but instead changed their expulsion order from Serbia to Afghanistan.
-The applicants submitted another request for asylum, but the NDGAP rejected it as inadmissible subsequent application, since according to the NDGAP no new facts were provided.
+The NDGAP refused to continue examining their application on the merits but instead changed their expulsion order from Serbia to Afghanistan.
+The applicants submitted another request for asylum, but the NDGAP rejected it as an inadmissible subsequent application, since according to the NDGAP no new facts were provided.
 Refusal of Serbia to admit the applicants was not considered to be a new fact by the NDGAP.
-The decision was quashed by the Metropolitan Court and the Court explicitly stated that this is inappropriate use of subsequent procedures.[15]
+The decision was quashed by the Metropolitan Court who explicitly stated that this is an inappropriate use of the rules on subsequent procedures.[15]

 [1] Section 51(2)(d) Asylum Act.